-The Group's construction contracts include payment schedules which require stage payments over the construction period once milestones are reached.
-These payment schedules prevent the build-up of significant contract assets.
-Additionally, the Group typically agrees 1-2 years retention period for 5% of the contract sum, which is kept in contract assets until the end of the retention period as the Group's entitlement to it is conditional on the Group's work satisfactorily passing inspection.
+As at 31 December 2019, contract assets include retention receivables held by customers for construction works amount to approximately HK\$15,270,000 (2018: HK\$24,397,000).
+The Group typically agrees a 1-2 years retention period for 5% of the contract sum, which is kept in contract assets until the end of the retention period as the Group's entitlement to it is conditional on the Group's work satisfactory passing inspection.

-The expected timing of recovery or settlement for contract assets as at 31 December 2018 is as follows:
+The expected timing of recovery or settlement for contract assets is as follows:

-HK\$'000
+2019 HK\$'000 2018 HK\$'000

-Within one year 22,973

-More than one year and less than two years 2,422
+Within one year More than one year and less than two years 15,216 54 22,973 2,422

-Total contract assets 25,395
+Total contract assets 15,270 25,395

 An impairment analysis is performed at each reporting date using a provision matrix to measure ECLs.
 The provision rates for the measurement of the ECLs of the contract assets are based on those of the trade receivables as the contract assets and the trade receivables are from the same customer bases.
-The provision rates of contract assets are based on days past due of trade receivables appropriately grouped by similar loss pattern, i.e. under "current-not yet due".
+The provision rates of contract assets are based on days past due of trade receivables appropriately grouped by similar loss pattern, i.e. under "current - not yet due".
 The calculation reflects the probability weighted outcome, the time value of money, and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecast of future economic conditions.

-16. CONTRACT ASSETS (CONTINUED)
+17. CONTRACT ASSETS (CONTINUED)